DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 For this field however, we switch the `inout` boundary condition type to `calculated`.
 This naturally raises two questions: what is a `calculated` boundary condition type, and why use this type versus `inletOutlet` such as the other turbulent fields?

 Put simply, `nut` is a turbulent field which is not solved for directly, its value depends on (calculated from) other field values.
 Due to this, we do not want to assign a value to this field.
 We want OpenFOAM to solve for it throughout the simulation process.
-Therefore, we apply the `calculated` boundary condition type to tell OpenFOAM to solve for this field value rather than read in a user prescribed value on the boundary.
+Therefore, we apply the `calculated` boundary condition type to tell OpenFOAM to solve for this field value rather than read in a user-prescribed value on the boundary.

-### 1.7 Modified Turbulent Viscosity (nuTilda)
+### 1.5 Modified Turbulent Viscosity (nuTilda)
 The modified turbulent viscosity is not a calculated field, meaning OpenFOAM solved for it directly, hence the `inout` boundary uses `inletOutlet` again.
 This field is specific to the Spalart-Allmaras turbulence model (which we use for the NACA0012 case) and is, in some cases, referred to as the Spalart-Allmaras variable.
+However, a wall function is not used for this field value on our wall boundary, `wing`.
+Rather, we always assign a zero value to the wall for nuTilda.

 <pre>
 dimensions      [0 2 -1 0 0 0 0];